SpenceKonde/megaTinyCore/README.md

 **Arduino 1.8.13 is recommended**

 This core depends on the 7.3.0-atmel3.6.1-arduino7 version of the toolchain **when installed manually**, and even this version does not have support for 2-series parts with 4k, 8k, or 32k of flash.
-You must have either the latest official Arduino AVR board package, 1.8.3 (included with Arduino 1.8.13, and available for older versions of the IDE by upgrade through board manager) .
-When megaTinyCore is installed through board manager, the required version of the toolchain is always installed automatically.
+You must have either the latest official Arduino AVR board package, 1.8.3 (included with Arduino 1.8.13, and available for older versions of the IDE by upgrade through board manager) or you must manually update the toolchain - see the installation guide for more information.
+When megaTinyCore is installed through board manager, the required version of the toolchain is always installed automatically, and you don't have to worry about it.

 ## UPDI programming
 The UPDI programming interface is a single-wire interface for programming (and debugging - **U**niversal **P**rogramming and **D**ebugging **I**nterface) used on the tinyAVR 0/1/2-series, as well as all other modern AVR microcontrollers.
 In addition to purchasing a purpose-made UPDI programmer (such as the ones produced by Microchip), there are two very low-cost approaches to creating a UPDI programmer: